datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 "internal state" --- whatever that means, and however it's been jerry-rigged together.
-While it's awkward to obtain empirical data<sup>3</sup>, we've the intuition that an astonishing percentage of deployed contracts are concerned with trivial, imperative data brokerage --- ordered sequences of assertions along the lines of _0x017b... can write this, 0x1f6f... can read that_ --- compensating for the shortcomings of their platforms, not doing anything _smart_.
+While it's awkward to obtain empirical data<sup>3</sup>, we've the intuition that an astonishing percentage of deployed contracts are concerned with trivial, imperative data brokerage --- compensating for the shortcomings of their platforms, not doing anything _smart_.
 Briefly, an excerpt from